Iris loczyi: Conservation

 It is listed in the IUCN 'Red Book' of the Republic of Tuva as a species at vulnerable status.

 It was mentioned in (under the name Iris tianschanica) in Czerepano's 'Vascular Plants of Russia and Adjacent States (the Former USSR)' in 1995.

 It is an endangered species in Uglovsky District of Russia.
 Only 20 individuals were counted.
 Although the plants were not eaten by cattle, destruction of the habitat is the major factor in limiting its range.

 Cultivation

 Iris loczyi is not common in cultivation in the UK, Europe, or Russia.
 It is normally only grown by botanical gardens or collectors.

 It is hardy in Ashgabat and Tashkent.
 It is tolerant of a wide range of temperatures.

 Like others in the Series Tenuifoliae, it prefers sandy well drained soils.

 It prefers positions in full sun.
 It prefers to be kept dry during the winter, needing the protection of bulb frames (in the UK).

 Aphid Dysaphis tulipae can be found on the plant.

 Propagation

 It can be propagated by division or by seed growing.
-But the seeds need to be scarified and the seedlings need a constant temperature of 25C°.
+But the seeds need to be scarified and the seedlings need a constant temperature of 25 °C.